slide-lig/jlcm/README.md

 # jLCM

 A Java implementation of the LCM (Linear Closed itemsets Miner) algorithm, as proposed by T.Uno & H.Arimura.
-It is multi-threaded, as proposed by Négrevergne et al., hence the name of its main class : PLCM.
+It is multi-threaded, as proposed by Négrevergne et al., hence the name of its main class: PLCM.

-Reference papers :
+Reference papers:

 * "An efficient algorithm for enumerating closed patterns in transaction databases" by T. Uno, T. Asai, Y. Uchida and H. Arimura, in Discovery Science,